fosuniverse/how-to-contribute-to-open-source/README.md

 ## Open Source books
 - [Open Source Book Series](https://opensource.com/resources/ebooks) - Learn more about Open Source and the growing Open Source movement with a comprehensive list of free eBooks from https://opensource.com.
+- [Producing Open Source Software](http://producingoss.com/) - Producing Open Source Software is a book about the human side of Open Source development.
+It describes how successful projects operate, the expectations of users and developers, and the culture of free software.

 ## Open Source contribution initiatives